Course contents

 7 min

-Lock the lesson on the page: opening paragraph of a published version of your case.
+Lock in the lesson on the page: the opening paragraph of a published version of your case.

 Output: A 150-word op-ed opening handed in.

 Write the OPENING 150 words of an op-ed version of your debate case.
-Must contain: a framed first sentence, one rhetorical figure used cleanly, one concession of the opposing case, and a calibrated stance.
+It must contain: a framed first sentence, one rhetorical figure used cleanly, one concession of the opposing case, and a calibrated stance.
 Use at least FIVE Unit 2 vocab items naturally.

 Reflection